VMware Founders Professor of Computer Science and Electrical Engineering, Emeritus |

 In 2017 we branched out from HDR imaging to synthetic shallow depth of field, based loosely on my 2011 SynthCam app for iPhones.
 The first version of this technology launched as Portrait Mode on Pixel 2 (see example above).
 Here is an album of portrait mode shots of people, and another of small objects like flowers.
 See also this interview in The Verge, this cute explanatory video about the Pixel 2's camera, and these papers in SIGGRAPH Asia 2016 on HDR+ and SIGGRAPH 2018 on portrait mode.
 We later extended portrait mode to use machine learning to estimate depth (published in ICCV 2019), and on Pixel 4 to use both dual-pixels and dual-cameras.

 In 2018 my team developed (or collaborated with other teams on) several additional technologies: Super Res Zoom (paper in SIGGRAPH 2019), synthetic fill-flash, learning-based white balancing (papers in CVPR 2015 and CVPR 2017), and Night Sight (paper in SIGGRAPH 2019).
 These technologies launched on Pixel 3.
-Night Sight was inspired by my prototype SeeInTheDark app, which is described in this public talk, but was never released as a standalone app.
+Night Sight was inspired by my prototype SeeInTheDark app, which is described in this public talk, but was never released as a public app.
 Night Sight has won numerous awards, including DP Review's 2018 Innovation of the Year and the Disruptive Device Innovation Award at Mobile World Congress 2019.
-See also these inteviews by DP Review and CNET.
+See also these inteviews by DP Review and CNET, and this lay person's video tutorial by the Washington Posts's Geoffrey Fowler.

 In 2019 we launched a real-time version of HDR+ called "Live HDR+", which made Pixel 4's viewfinder WYSIWYG (What You See Is What You Get), and "Dual Exposure Controls", which allowed separate control over image brightness and tone mapping interactively at time of capture - a first for any camera.
 In Pixel 4 we also extended Night Sight to astrophotography.
 My team had been exploring this problem for a while; see this 2017 article by Google team member Florian Kainz.
 However, Florian's experiments required a custom-written camera app and manual post-processing.
 On Pixel 4 consumers could capture similar pictures with a single button press, either handheld or stabilized, such as Florian's stunning tripod photograph (see above) of the Milky Way over Haleakala in Hawaii.
 Note that pictures like this still require aligning and merging a burst of frames, because over a 4-minute capture the stars do move.
 Is there art as well as science in our work on Pixel phones?
 Lots of it; check out this short video by Google on how Italian art influenced the look of Pixel's photography.